Early history of Pomerania: Maglemosian culture

-The paleolithic Ahrensburg culture was succeeded by the early mesolithic Maglemosian culture (8000-6000 BC), whose members were not only hunters, but also foragers and fishermen.
+The Paleolithic Ahrensburg culture was succeeded by the early Mesolithic Maglemosian culture (8000-6000 BC), whose members were not only hunters, but also foragers and fishermen.
 According to their tools, they are grouped as first belonging to the Komornica (east) and Duvensee culture (west), later to the Chojnice-Pienki culture (east).
 They settled the dunes and used flint stone microliths.

 Ertebølle-Ellerbek-Lietzow culture

 Flintstone tools of hunters and foragers from the Mesolithic Age were found at various sites.
 Most of the artefacts date back to the late Mesolithic Age (since 5500 BC).
 They belong to the Ertebølle-Ellerbek culture (Lietzow subgroup), a culture that settled the coastline and already used ceramics.

-While primarily hunters, it is assumed that the mesolithic people were also foraging, fishing, and even farming on a most primitive scale.
-They also knew how to build dugout canoes, and with these they travelled down the rivers into the hinterlands.
+While primarily hunters, it is assumed that the Mesolithic people were also foraging, fishing, and even farming on a most primitive scale.
+They also knew how to build dugout canoes, such as the Stralsund dugouts, and with these they travelled down the rivers into the hinterlands.
 The starting point for these expeditions often was Rügen.

 Neolithic (Late Stone) Age (3000 -1900 BC)

 Linear Pottery culture

 The move from Middle to Late Stone Age (Mesolithic to Neolithic Age) is marked by the change in the way of life from hunting and foraging to farming and livestock breeding.
 This was not a sudden change, but took place over a long period.
-The people of the Ertebølle culture were thereby inspired by the Middle German Linear Pottery culture, whose northernmost frontier was southern Pomerania (Uckermark and the Pyritz area).
+The people of the Ertebølle culture were thereby inspired by the Middle German Linear Pottery culture, whose northernmost frontier was southern Pomerania (Uckermark and the Pyrzyce area).